Quick Links

 1. What is this purchase for?
 The business purpose of the purchase.
 For example, IT setup for a new hire.

 2. What are you purchasing, and from whom?
-For example, A new laptop from CDW.
+For example, a new laptop from CDW.

-3. Which department is going to pay for it, and how the cost is booked?
+3. Which department is going to pay for it, and how is the cost booked?
 The employees are identifying the department as well as the chart of accounts.

 4. Who needs to approve the purchase request?
 If you have a manual process, employees must remember the approval matrix.

-Step 2: Approval Process
+Step 2: Approval Workflow

 Once the request is created, employees submit it per the approval matrix.